Armok628/csl2/README.md

 In ISPL, these symbols (and their strings) are also garbage-collected.

-The heavily annotated built-in example in example.c implements a function called `SOURCE`, which does the same thing as Tcl's example.command.
+The heavily annotated built-in example in example.c implements a function called `SOURCE`, which does the same thing as Tcl's source command.

 #### Namespace Management